mingislight/mingislight.github.io/_posts/2025-08-05-one-year-service-desk-journal.md

 IT is strongest when we serve together.

 This is why I serve on the Service Desk:

-> "Whatever you do, do it heartily, as to the Lord and not to men."
+> "Whatever you do, work at it with all your heart, as working for the Lord, not for human masters."

 One ticket.
 One person.
 One fix at a time.